$1.9 million Fraud Judgment Raises Compelling Hobby Issues

 The case also involved Pereida’s fiancé, Albert P. Malvino, Ph.D., executor of her estate, who had testified that the couple bought the coins for their retirement and believed they had struck a good deal with PCA, again based on those Red Book values.

 Pereida reportedly made 31 separate purchases of 135 coins and paid a total of $727,569 to PCA for them.
-However, two entities and one expert numismatist valued the collection much lower.
+However, two entities and one expert numismatist valued the collection much less.
 Heritage Auctions Appraisal Services listed it at $190,865 at the time the coins were examined.
 Paul Montgomery, past president of the Professional Numismatists Guild–retained by Dr. Malvino–put a reasonable retail value of the coins at $150,964, about 20 percent of what Pereida paid.
-Montgomery also requested Professional Coin Grading Service to do an independent appraisal of the grades.
+Montgomery also requested the Professional Coin Grading Service to do an independent appraisal of the grades.
 The judge ruled that PCGS’s findings were consistent with those of Montgomery.

 In particular, Heritage, Montgomery, and PCGS identified one coin as a counterfeit, a 1914-D Indian $2.50 graded by PCI as MS64.
 According to a news release, they also identified twenty-five other coins that could not be graded because they were either cleaned or damaged.
 These included a 1907 Saint-Gaudens Roman Numerals High Relief Double Eagle graded by PCI as MS65 and sold for $19,500.
 Heritage estimated the auction value at $6,000, Montgomery valued the coin at retail as $4,500, and both Heritage and Montgomery agreed with PCGS that the coin had been cleaned.